Efficient First Order Method for Saddle Point Problems with Higher Order Smoothness: Further applications of IAPUN

 \subsection{Minimax problems with coupled linear equality constraints}

-\cite{tsaknakis2021minimax} introduces a class of more general minimax problems, where the constraint set of the inner problem linearly depends on both optimization variables.
-In this subsection, we only focus on the equation constraint as follows:
+In \cite{tsaknakis2021minimax,zhang2023primal,dai2022optimality}, a class of constrained minimax problems has been introduced where the primal and dual decision variables may subject to additional linear constraints.
+In this subsection, we focus on the linear equality constrained with coupling constraints of the following form:

-To apply Algorithm \ref{alg:main}, we also consider the domain of $x$ as the whole space.
-We define the Lagrangian of the problem as below: